willhains/UDTopia/docs/Pure-Value.md

 Java GC is not the performance drag it once was.
 Do not fear the GC Bogeyman!

+That said, if GC pressure is a problem for your app, UDTopia has an advanced [instance recycling][recycle] feature.

+[recycle]: Recycle-Bin.md

 ## How to Use a Wrapped Value

 `Pure*` classes implement [Java's supplier interfaces][supplier].